4 killed in attack on symbol of British democracy

 ‘Terror carnage at Westminster’

-Britain’s last terror attack was the assassination of MP Jo Cox by a pro-Nazi sympathiser in her constituency in northern England.
+Britain’s last terror attack was the assassination of MP Jo Cox by a pro-Nazi sympathizer in her constituency in Northern England.

 The worst previous attack in London was in 2005 when four British suicide bombers inspired by Al-Qaeda attacked the transport system, killing 52 people.